Published: August 2020 | Updated: June 2023

 There is actually research about the health benefits of CBD use in dogs that goes back several decades!

-While more research is needed regarding phytocannabinoid oil for dogs, science believes that CBD is helpful for dogs with these conditions:
+While more research is needed regarding phytocannabinoid oil for dogs, science believes that CBD is helpful for dogs with many conditions, including:

 - Seizures and Nervous System Dysfunction

 - Pain and Inflammation in any capacity